 - 2/3 cup canola oil

-- 2 large eggs
+- 2 eggs

-- 1 tsp. vanilla extract
+- 1 tsp vanilla extract

-- 1 cup shredded carrots
+- 1 cup shredded carrots or zucchini

-- 2 Tbsp. dried currants
+- 2 tbsp currants dried

 Preheat oven to 375 degrees F. Line a 12 cup muffin pan with paper liners.

-- In large bowl, whisk together the dry ingredients: flour, sugar, cinnamon, baking powder, ginger, baking soda, and salt.
+In large bowl, whisk together the dry ingredients: flour, sugar, cinnamon, baking powder, ginger, baking soda, and salt.

-- Portion batter into the paper-lined muffin cups and bake for about 20 minutes, until a toothpick inserted in the center of a muffin comes out clean.
+Portion batter into the paper-lined muffin cups and bake for about 20 minutes, until a toothpick inserted in the center of a muffin comes out clean.
 Cool for 5 minutes then transfer muffins out of the pan to a cooling rack.